UPDDP/UPDDP.github.io/static/corpus_text.md

 - ..provided clear illustration of data,
 - ..used clear statements of requirements or their equivalents,
 - ..mapped solutions to requirements clearly and accurately.

+PS: It may take a few seconds to load the live table from Onedrive↓.